 Liliane Michalik received her PhD from the University Louis Pasteur of Strasbourg in 1993, for work on microtubule-associated proteins in the group of Jean-François Launay, INSERM.
 In 1994, she joined the group of Walter Wahli at UNIL for her post-doctoral training, during which she initiated a research project aimed at elucidating the roles of the nuclear hormone receptors PPARs in skin homeostasis and repair.
 Between 1996 and 2002, she persued her research in the same field as Maître Assistant, then Maître d’Enseignement et de Recherche at UNIL.
-She arrived at the Center for Integrative Genomics in 2003 as Maître d'Enseignement et de Recherche, and is MER-privat docent since 2008.
+She arrived at the Center for Integrative Genomics in 2003 as Maître d'Enseignement et de Recherche, became MER-privat docent in 2008, and is associate professor since 2018.

 Cells in our body must adapt to a constantly changing environment.
 They continually receive a whole repertoire of cues that our genome translates into cell responses by changing gene expression.
 To maintain appropriate cell responses, and thereby to maintain our body integrity, the control of gene expression is crucial, as misregulated gene expression programs can cause a broad range of diseases, including cancers.